 Correspondence between adult and larval mosquito communities

 We discussed how some species were found in adult traps but never in larval dips.
-For example, Coquellitida richardii larvae tend to be anchored to plant surfaces rather than being in the water column or the water surface.
+For example, Coquillettidia richiardii larvae are anchored to plant surfaces rather than being in the water column or the water surface.
 Suggest we assign each adult trap to its nearest larval plot and compare the species composition between life stages (multinomial model and/or chi-squared).

 Environmental variables: processing, seasonal variation and missing factors